mahmoudparsian/big-data-mapreduce-course/README.md

 The main focus of this class is to cover the following concepts:
 * Concepts of Big Data
 * Distributed computing
+* Distributed algorithms
 * MapReduce paradigm
-* Scale-out architectures (using Hadoop and Spark)
+* Scale-out architectures (using Hadoop, Spark, PySpark)
 * Spark DAG
 * Use Spark, Py-Spark, Hadoop, and Java to teach MapReduce and distributed computing